 Or Pumpkin Crunch Cake This cake has so many rave reviews!

 I hope your family has as much fun making these Apple Slices as we do!
 Enjoy!

 If you love Halloween (see my Halloween recipes)

 The Poison Frog - So fun & festive!

 Nutritional information approximated via a WordPress nutritional calculator.
 For this recipe, it depends on what you add to your chocolate covered apples as well as how large your apples actually are.

 Recipe originally published September, 2017.
-Updated to reflect nutritional data and expert tips.
+Updated to reflect nutritional data and tips.